 Packages from remote repositories are downloaded before being installed.
-By default, they are deleted upon a successful installation.
+By default, they are deleted upon successful installation.
 Activating Keep Downloaded Packages prevents the deletion of downloaded packages.
-The download location is configured in /retro/zypp/conf, by default it is /war/cache/zypp/packages.
+The download location is configured in /etc/zypp/ zypp.conf, by default it is /war/cache/zypp/packages.